Reut Naggar: Early life

 Naggar was born in Tel Aviv and grew up in Ashdod.
 She served her compulsory military service in the IDF between the years of 2001–2004 in the Logistics Unit as an Operations Officer.
-Following her army service, Naggar went on to obtain a BSC in Chemistry and Internal Medicine from Bar Ilan University.
+Following her army service, Naggar went on to obtain a B.Sc. in Chemistry and Internal Medicine from Bar Ilan University.
 She studied capital Markets at Psagot College and Creative Writing at "Aboodi" College, an advertising school.
 Following her studies, Naggar worked at several advertising companies, including Saatchi & Saatchi.

 Career

 In 2014, Naggar co-founded the Lesbian bar Amazona, where she produced LGBT cultural events.
 In 2015, she produced the international LGBT film festival, TLVFest" and was the producer of the "Yemei Tarboot" project, by Mifal HaPayis.
 Naggar also worked at several Israeli NGOs as a content manager, event producer and alumni network coordinator.

 Naggar, along with George Avni, created the website WDG.co.il – Israel's only independent LGBT news website.
 The site was created to provide a political voice to the LGBT community in Israel and bring news from Israel and the world to the community in its own language.
 The website reflects the diversity of reality, breaks down stereotypes and includes calls to action, personal articles, and updates about events and activities for the community.

 In 2016, Naggar produced the show "Lesbihonest" with actress and poet, Mika Ben Shaul.
 The show includes comedy sketches, songs and poems about women who love women.
 The show was first staged at the LGBT center in Tel Aviv, followed by a nationwide tour including performances in Jerusalem, Haifa, Beersheba, Netanya and more.
 "Lesbihonest" now shows regularly at Israel's national theatre, HaBima.

 That same year, Naggar was selected as one of the LGBT community most influential women by "Time Out Tel Aviv".

 In 2017 Naggar founded the band "Pashoot" in honor of the tenth anniversary of Lethal Lesbian Film Festival, and performed at the festival's venue, Tel Aviv Cinematheque.
 She currently resides in Tel Aviv.